Ensembl/plant-scripts/pangenes/README.md

     Oryza_sativa.IRGSP-1.0.chr1	97.47	96.86	100.00

-## Example 4: simulation of pangene set growth
+## Example 5: simulation of pangene set growth

-A pangene set growth analysis can be performed by adding option -c, which will produce two files with random-sampling simulations on how the core- and pan-gene set grow as new genomes are added, named core_gene.tab and pan_gene.tab
+A pangene set growth analysis can be performed by adding option -c, which will produce two files with random-sampling simulations on how the core- and pangene set grow as new genomes are added, named core_gene.tab and pan_gene.tab

     perl get_pangenes.pl -d ../files/test_rice/ -s '^\d+$' -g -c